 Fourth, we have the overseer, who copes from a resolution-based mindset.
 When involving themselves, they will ask questions of both the children, and help them come to an understanding.
 They are modeling that a calm, rational approach will help find a resolution to the difficult situation.

-Coping for children can be difficult, primarily because it involves the emotional response of their adults.
-When a child has BIG emotions, we can help them process through them using the following tools.
+Regulating emotions can be difficult for children, primarily because it involves the emotional response of their adults.
+When a child has BIG emotions, we can help them process through them by focusing on the following:

-Help the child with their big emotions, by using emotion cards (think: flash cards for feelings).
+Help the child with their big emotions with emotion cards (think flashcards for feelings).
 By using the emotion cards, you are giving the child language or images to help them express the emotions they feel.
-You can create your own emotion cards or a set from the internet.
+You can create your own emotion cards or find a set online.
 This will help the child learn what emotion they are feeling.
 When they recognize the emotion, they can then work on coping with it and making the big emotion small.

 Talk them through the emotion; observe and state what you are seeing and validate it for them.
 For a frustrated child, an example could be, “I can see you are really having a hard time and it is causing you to feel frustrated.
 Everyone gets frustrated sometimes.”
 Leave space for them to talk about what happened that may have caused their frustration, while continuing to validate their feelings.
 You can also encourage them to take a moment to breathe and reset.
 This will help them develop skills to recognize when emotions feel too big.